Pandas Dataframe examples: Plotting Histograms

 Relative histogram (density plot)

-In other words, plot the density of the values, regardless of scale.
+In other words, plot the density of the values in a column, regardless of scale.

-This is useful to get a relative histogram of values, which allows you to compare distributions of different sizes and scales.
+This is useful to get a relative histogram of values, allowing you to compare distributions of different sizes and scales.

 import scipy.stats as st